Josephendrixon/Guitarbot/README.md

 I also want to map other common chord progressions and songs and make it customizeable so other people can too.

 Right now I'm trying to create a midi guitar to figure out the logic and it might replace the motor project.

+In order to run the code, you need a virtual midi insturment (LoopBe1) and a Digital Audio Workspace or DAW (MuseScore)